crajcan/the_rust_programming_language/notes.md

 println!("robot_name: {:?}", robot_name);
 ```

-**note** the only way to use `&` or `&mut` in a pattern to actually match a value is if the nested value you are trying to match implments Copy.
+**note** the only way to use `&` or `&mut` in a pattern to actually match a value is if the nested value you are trying to match implements `Copy`.
 Otherwise you are attempting to take ownership of a shared reference

-**will compile**:
+**Will Compile**:

 ```
 let v = vec!["foo", "bar"];